 Furthermore, a CWOF counts as a conviction for immigration purposes.
 If you are not a citizen, then, getting one can lead to the removal or not being allowed back into the country.
 It is just as if you plead guilty and are sentenced.
 Getting arrested for a criminal charge can greatly impact your immigration status.
 If you or someone you love has been accused of a crime and is worried about their immigration status, contact Toland Law today.
 If a continuance without a finding can be pursued, and it makes sense for your case and immigration status, our legal team will provide you with the best options for moving forward.

 Why Should I Agree To A Continuance Without A Finding?

-In some cases, it makes sense to agree to a continuance without a finding.
+Sometimes, it makes sense to agree to a continuance without a finding.
 Agreeing to a continuance without a finding may help in cases where a guilty finding would change your life for the worse.
-Some people find that they would have a hard time finding a job, passing a background check or having stable relationships.
+Some people find that they would have a hard time finding a job, passing a background check, or having stable relationships.
 A continuance without a finding makes a difference for certain things that involve security clearances, like buying a gun or receiving certain types of financial aid.

-If you are facing a criminal charge in Massachusetts and are curious if you are eligible to pursue a continuance without a finding, contact Toland Law today and schedule a free case evaluation regarding the specifics of your situation.
+If you are facing a criminal charge in Massachusetts and are curious if you are eligible to pursue a continuance without a finding, contact a criminal defense law firm helping clients with criminal cases today and schedule a free case evaluation regarding the specifics of your situation.
 Every case is different, but a continuance without finding may be a beneficial tool for the outcome of your case.
 If it’s an applicable defense strategy for you to take, our legal representatives will advise you and guide you with what to do.

 Schedule A Free Case Evaluation With A Boston Criminal Defense Lawyer Today To Minimize Your Penalties After A Criminal Charge